 This bit controls the clearing of the raw interrupt for data received and data requested.
-When set, it clears the DATARIS interrupt bit; otherwise, it has no effect on the DATARIS bit value.
+When set, it clears the DATARIS interrupt bit; otherwise,

-14 Analog Comparators
+14 Analog Comparator

 An analog comparator is a peripheral that compares two analog voltages, and provides a logical output that signals the comparison result.